-- a. speak in the order indicated by, and within the time limits set by the chair; - b. confine their remarks to the merits of the motion; - c. not attack another director's motives; and - d. not prolong debate unnecessarily by restating previously made points of view.
+- a. speak in the order indicated by, and within the time limits set by the chair; - b. confine their remarks to the merits of the motion; - c. not attack another Director's motives; and - d. not prolong debate unnecessarily by restating previously made points of view.

-Directors who have spoken to a motion previously, will respect the chair's need to hear from all directors prior to hearing from a director twice.
+Directors who have spoken to a motion previously, will respect the chair's need to hear from all Directors prior to hearing from a Director twice.

-Directors will debate items fully but will support the majority of directors once the result of the vote has been declared by the chair.
+Directors will debate items fully but will support the majority of Directors once the chair has declared the result of the vote.